Planning To Meet Your Requirements With Flexible Fueling

 doesn't matter a hell of a lot.
 Forget all the urban myths.
 Everything that you put in is going to be put to good use, no matter what.

-What's important is that we have a plan that suits you as an individual, that helps you to ensure that you're meeting your requirements.
+In any case, what's important is that we have a plan that suits you as an individual, that helps you to ensure that you're meeting your requirements consistently.
 So here is what I suggest:

 Set your own schedule as best suits you, and stick to that schedule.
 The thing about “6 small meals 3 hours apart, to keep your metabolism firing” is a just a myth, but if you do have a delicious meal or snack planned every three hours, you'll be well organised, not feel like you're going hungry, and not likely to go off the plan with non-mindful snacking.